Air Ambulance Safety Management Systems (SMS)

-Angel MedFlight has invested significant time and resources in maintaining our safety management system.
+As part of our ongoing commitment to safety and care, Angel MedFlight has invested significant time and resources in maintaining our air ambulance safety management systems.
 We’re happy to say, it’s been a big success.
 A safety management system (SMS) is essentially a quality management approach to controlling risk.
 It provides the organizational framework to construct and support a sound safety culture that actively controls its risk exposure.
-An effective SMS employs safety strategies and practices by developing and implementing a structured management system to control risk and meet legal responsibilities in air medical operations.
+An effective air ambulance SMS employs safety strategies and practices by developing and implementing a structured management system to control risk and meet legal responsibilities in air medical operations.

 A Comprehensive Examination of Safety